nthState/Loggle/README.md

 # Loggle

+## _A Tool to Easily Show/Hide OSLogs_

 Are you fed up with manually toggling OS Log?
 Are you fed up with writing a script to configure your OS Logs?

+Are you looking for an easy, quick way to toggle OSLog?

 ![Screenshot 1l](https://github.com/nthState/Loggle/blob/main/Assets/Screenshots/screen1.png?raw=true)